Grande Prairie: Air

 The Grande Prairie Airport is located at the west end of the city and serves the region with daily scheduled flights to Calgary and Edmonton.
-Two airlines, Air Canada Express and WestJet Encore, offer service to the airport.
-The airport has seen growth in both passenger and aircraft traffic in recent years, and now serves just under a half a million passengers annually.
+Two airlines, Air Canada and WestJet, offer service to the airport.
+The airport saw a reduction in flights in 2023.
 The Grande Prairie Airport was originally developed in the 1930s as a grass only strip at its present site.
 In 1941 in support of the war effort, and the building of the Alaska Highway, the facility was expanded for utilization by the Royal Canadian Air Force and the United States Air Force.
-In 1950 the airport came under the authority of the Federal Government until February 1, 1997, at which time it was transferred to the City of Grande Prairie.
+In 1950 the airport came under the authority of the Federal Government until February 1, 1997, when it was transferred to the City of Grande Prairie.

 The terminal, built in 1981, was renovated in 2009 making it twice its original size.
 In 2014, one of the two asphalt runways was extended to 8502 ft, with the other one being 6200 ft.
 A forthcoming expansion includes an upgrade to the parking system.
 Currently the airport has no customs capabilities (although a temporary customs facility was set up for the 2010 Arctic Winter Games).

 Swanberg Air formerly operated out of the airport until they ceased operations in 2011.
 They flew cargo, scheduled, and charter passenger services in Alberta, Saskatchewan, and British Columbia.

 City public transit

 Grande Prairie Transit is a small public transit system with modern buses and a route system integrated throughout the city.
+In September 2023, city transit became free to anyone under the age of 18 years.

 Intercity bus

 Greyhound Canada offered scheduled bus service from its Grande Prairie terminal to Edmonton and Dawson Creek.
 This service was terminated in October 2018.
-Red Arrow once connected Grande Prairie to Edmonton, but that service was also cancelled.
-Bus service to Edmonton is now provided by Cold Shot Bus Service.
+Ebus connects Grande Prairie to Edmonton.
+Bus service to Edmonton is also provided by Cold Shot Bus Service.